You Earned a Ticket!

 LCAPs and Collective Bargaining

-The LCAP During the COVID-19 Pandemic
+The LCAP during the COVID-19 pandemic

-In normal times, each district’s LCAP must be revised every school year, but the Covid-19 pandemic required some changes.
-In June of 2020, for a single year Senate Bill 98 created new requirements and guidelines for distance learning and layoffs.
+The pandemic required some temporary changes in the LCAP.
+For a single year (2020-21) California changed its requirements and guidelines for distance learning and layoffs.
 It also redefined “LCAP” with a new, temporary meaning: the Learning Continuity and Attendance Plan.
 (You may notice that the two plans conveniently have the same acronym.
-For simplicity’s sake, we will call the temporary version the LCAP*.)
+Clever, right?)
+For that single year, districts were directed to use their LCAP process to develop plans for educating all the students in their care through a combination of in-person and remote learning.

 Quiz